aaff-se/dehydrated-loopia-api-hook/README.md

 The script assumes that you only request certificates for DOMAIN.COM and *.DOMAIN.COM - not SUB.DOMAIN.COM or *.SUB.DOMAIN.COM

 ### Additional notes
+The ACME v2 endpoint isn't up yet, but the script works fine for the staging endpoint!

 I keep this hook in [Dehydrated-folder]/hooks/loopia/
 If you don't, you'll need to adjust the auth file source link accordingly.